Apollo 18 (album): I Palindrome I

 "I Palindrome I" is the second single from the album.
 The song was later re-released on several compilation albums, including Dial-A-Song: 20 Years of They Might Be Giants (2002), A User's Guide to They Might Be Giants (2005), and 50,000,000 They Might Be Giants Songs Can't Be Wrong (2015).

 "I Palindrome I" received generally positive attention from critics.
-Writing for Allmusic, Stewart Mason concluded that the song was musically appealing enough to overcome its shallow lyrics, which he felt employed wordplay for its own sake rather than "in the service of a particular idea or emotion".
+Writing for AllMusic, Stewart Mason concluded that the song was musically appealing enough to overcome its shallow lyrics, which he felt employed wordplay for its own sake rather than "in the service of a particular idea or emotion".
 In a review of Apollo 18, Karen Schlosberg said that the lyrics of "I Palindrome I" sound like "Edgar Allan Poe and David Lynch meeting the Monkees", creating an "unlikely sing-along hook".
-In a 2016 Gothamist retrospective revisiting They Might Be Giants's studio albums, Ken Bays noted "I Palindrome I" as a highlight for Linnell's strong vocal performance.
+In a 2016 Gothamist retrospective revisiting They Might Be Giants' studio albums, Ken Bays noted "I Palindrome I" as a highlight for Linnell's strong vocal performance.